Federal Acquisition Regulations System

 - Purpose, Authority, Issuance

-- Defines the scope, legal authority, and publication structure of the FAR, and sets guiding principles for the acquisition system.
+- Defines the FAR’s purpose, legal authority, and the principles guiding the federal acquisition system.

 - Administration

-- Details how the FAR is maintained, the roles of the FAR councils, and agency compliance requirements.
+- Details the maintenance of the FAR, roles of the FAR councils, and agency compliance requirements.

 - Agency Acquisition Regulations